 Within these cycles, data producers will quickly learn what’s working and what’s not about the data sources they’re curating, and they can make improvements in real-time.
 Doing analytics with a living, evolving data asset focuses stakeholders and provides valuable insights at high frequency.
 That’s why Agile Data Governance practitioners see ROI in days instead of months.

-By cataloging the work as it happens, and not only the “finished” analysis, teams continuously learn from each other and elevate their data literacy.
+By cataloging the work as it happens in your data catalog, and not only the “finished” analysis, teams continuously learn from each other and elevate their data literacy.
 That’s because people learn data skills and domain knowledge faster by doing the work and seeing their peers solve real problems.

 Transparency and iteration lead to progressively higher quality as teams refine analysis and data sources one step at a time.
 The completed reproducible output now gives people a jumping-off point.
 When people document their analysis as part of the workflow—not as an afterthought, which is today’s unfortunate norm—their coworkers can find, understand, reuse, and adapt it.
 As with software development (and everything else in life), it’s easier to start a data project if you’ve got something to build on.